-How To Set Your Freelance Rate: The Comprehensive Guide
+How To Set Your Freelance Rate and Project Pricing

 This guide will review pricing strategies and share best practices to help you set your freelance rate with confidence.

-Before we get into the strategies for pricing your freelance services, let’s look at the two most common pricing models—hourly pricing and project-based (fixed) pricing.
+As a freelancer, how you price your work can have a huge impact on your business.
+So before we get into the strategies for pricing your freelance services, let’s look at the three most common pricing models: hourly pricing, project-based (fixed) pricing and value-based pricing.

 Hourly pricing